 Historically, the Bay Area’s different countercultures have been somewhat stratified among racial lines.
 In the ’90s, the rave and punk scenes skewed white, while underground hip-hop shows drew out primarily black and brown audiences.
-But in the late ’00s and early ’10s, things began to shift, as party promoters made concerted efforts to integrate the scenes, hosting shows that featured punk bands, rappers, and experimental acts on the same bill.
+But in the late ’00s and early ’10s, things began shifting, as party promoters made concerted efforts to integrate the scenes, hosting shows that featured punk bands, rappers, and experimental acts on the same bill.

-Sharmi Basu, a queer, Indian-American noise artist who performs as Beast Nest, recalls having to fight for respect and opportunities to perform in the underground scene when she moved to San Francisco in 2010.
+Sharmi Basu, a queer, Indian-American noise artist who performs as Beast Nest, recalls having to fight for respect and opportunities in the underground scene when she moved to San Francisco in 2010.
 She says that she and artists like Gorgeous Vermillion, Jeepneys, and Wizard Apprentice were among the only women of color in the scene, and that they often had to contend with being tokenized on lineups, or having their work overlooked altogether.
 “It’s been really interesting thinking about the scene these days, where there are a lot more women of color,” she says.
-“Just seeing the support that they have, compared to the difference in the support that I had—which was none.
+“Just seeing the support that they have, compared to the support that I had—which was none.
 I remember playing NorCal Noisefest and people threatening to throw fruit at me.”

-There’s an academic component to Oakland’s experimental music scene, as well, and there has historically been some overlap between these institutions and local DIY scenes.
-The Center for Contemporary Music at Mills College is a renowned institution that was founded in the ’60s, and the university offers a prestigious masters program in electronic music.
+There’s an academic component to Oakland’s experimental music scene, as well, and there has historically been overlap between these institutions and local DIY scenes.
+The Center for Contemporary Music at Mills College is a renowned institution founded in the ’60s, and the university offers a prestigious masters program in electronic music.
 (In 1978, faculty member David Rosenboom collaborated with Don Buchla on one of the earliest digital synthesizers.)
 Respected composers such as Pauline Oliveros and Maggi Payne have been among its faculty.
-And there are festivals in the Bay Area, such as the San Francisco Tape Music Festival and Garden of Memory, that cater to this academic sector of the experimental music crowd.
+And there are festivals in the Bay Area, such as the San Francisco Tape Music Festival and Garden of Memory, that cater to the academic sector of the experimental music crowd.

 But when Sharmi Basu enrolled in the electronic music MFA program at Mills in 2013, she found the attitudes in academia were as discriminatory as those in the predominantly white and male underground spaces.
 “There were only two, maybe three, people of color in the electronic music department, and maybe eight people of color in the entire music department,” she says.
-“For me, being at Mills, talking about white supremacy was such a struggle.
+“For me, being at Mills, talking about white supremacy was a struggle.
 The administration fought me.
 For me, learning to be technically proficient was so important, because imposter syndrome was so high.
-People would insult me straight up or expect me to fail at every corner.”
+People would insult me straight up, or expect me to fail at every corner.”

-It was only in 2014 that Basu, who is 28 years old, saw things start to shift in the DIY scene.
+It was only in 2014 that Basu, who is 28 years old, saw things begin to shift in the DIY scene.
 “I feel like a lot of that was because there was a lot of people yelling about a lot of stuff,” she says.
 “There was a lot of groundwork done by myself and by others who are my age and older.”

 The life cycles of underground scenes in Oakland tend to be short.
 Because of the affordability crisis in the Bay Area, there’s no longer an abundance of derelict storefronts and warehouses in which to throw parties.
-When a landlord sells a building that used to house an underground venue, the groups of people that venue united typically disperse among other enclaves of the scene.
+When a landlord sells a building that used to house an underground venue, the groups of people that venue united typically scatter among other enclaves in the scene.
 Every year, a new crop of kids comes of age and starts building something new.
 And because of the Ghost Ship fire, which claimed 36 lives at a party last December, underground venues have become harder to find than ever before.

 And that shift is becoming apparent in the ways that younger artists describe their experiences in the scene.
 Josephine Shetty, a.k.a.
-Kohinoorgasm, also attributes some of these shifts to social media, which has allowed diverse artists to gain exposure, even if promoters are overlooking them for shows.
+Kohinoorgasm, attributes some of that movement to social media, which has allowed diverse artists to gain exposure, even if promoters are overlooking them for shows.
 “When someone with privilege takes up space in the physical world, that is a spot lost for someone else.
 But on the internet, there’s infinite space,” she explains.
 “If someone books a show full of white dudes, that’s a show where black and brown women didn’t get to play.
 I feel that the internet has created space for people, and I feel that really recently people have felt more comfortable taking up that space.”

 Spellling’s excitement about how the scene is evolving is palpable. “[The scene is] definitely charged right now,” she says.
 “Everyone is super excited to share space and encourage each other and promote each other.
 It feels super empowering.
 I feel super blessed to be a part of it right now.
 It makes me feel like I have a voice outside my limitations and circumstances.”